FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

    ```bash
    python scripts/train.py
    ```
+   **Hint**: Ensure your run configuration is set to the folder where the `scripts/train.py` file is located.

-2. The script will prompt you to provide an event log in XES format as input for training.
-Please ensure that your event log is formatted correctly and follows the specified structure.
+2. Provide an event log in XES format as input for training.
+Ensure the event log is formatted correctly.

-3. The training process may take some time depending on the size of the dataset and the complexity of the model.
+3. The training process may take some time depending on the dataset size and model complexity.
 Once completed, the trained model will be saved for further evaluation.

 ### Evaluation